 WHY DRAFT BEER NEEDS INVENTORY CONTROL

 Which draft beer inventory control system is the best?
-Today we’ll compare the features of the EasyBar, Berg and BevCheck draft beer inventory systems.
+Today I’ll compare the features of the EasyBar, Berg and BevCheck draft beer inventory systems.

-You’re considering implementing a draft beer inventory control system, but you’re torn over which offers the best return.
+You’re considering implementing a draft beer inventory control system.
+However, you’re torn over which offers the best return.
 After all, they all boast of returning more money to the bottom line.
 And let’s face it, there’s no consistency to the manner in which your bartenders pour.
 You know there must be a way to better manage your draft beer program.

 BAR OWNERS ARE UNAWARE OF THEIR LOSSES

-As I mentioned in a recent post, CPA Chuck Deibel revealed that 85% of bar owners are losing 20% of their draft beer, verified by the results he’s seen in over 20 years, with over 1,000 bars and over 5,000 audits of his own.
-There are several companies who provide a very useful products and services that help them maximize their tap beer profits.
+As I mentioned in a recent post, CPA Chuck Deibel revealed that 85% of bar owners are losing 20% of their draft beer.
+These are results he’s seen in over 20 years, with over 1,000 bars and over 5,000 audits of his own.
+There are several companies who provide useful products and services that help them maximize their tap beer profits.
 This group includes Easybar, BevInco and Berg.
 I think these three companies provide a good cross section of today’s technology.

 EASYDRAFT DRAFT BEER METERING SYSTEM

-Not to anyone’s surprise, Easybar has an entry in this product category, called the “Easydraft Draft Beer Metering System.”
-To me, Easybar is the industry leader in liquor control systems.
+Not to anyone’s surprise, Easybar has an entry in this product category.
+Theirs is called the “Easydraft Draft Beer Metering System.”
+I think Easybar is the industry leader in liquor control systems.
 What I found surprising is the simplicity of Easydraft (download).
 Easydraft is a dispensing system which delivers any of three preset amounts, i.e., 12 oz., 16 oz., 22 oz.
-If foaming occurs (due to temperature, pressure, etc.), the bartender tops-off the pour and the sale will be recorded as the next higher amount.
+If foaming occurs (due to temperature, pressure, etc.), the bartender tops-off the pour and the sale is recorded as the next higher amount.

 The Easydraft Metering hardware is installed between the faucet tap and tap handle.
 While the installation is simple, so is its removal.
 If your bartenders wanted to drink “after hours,” all they have to do is remove the flow meter.
 Because each tap has its own meter, multiple drinks can be poured simultaneously.
-Pouring activity is tied to the POS system and each pour is counted and dispensing information is available through Easybar software.
+Pouring activity is tied to the POS system.
+Each pour is counted and dispensing information is available through Easybar software.

 The Easydraft Metering System provides a valuable service, at an average retail price of $4,500 – $6,500 for a 10-tap system (software included).
 Because this is a dispensing system (due to its presets), it is ideally suited for higher volume operations.